Learning through play

 The first days

 We want your child to feel happy and safe with us.
-To make sure that this is the case, the staff will work with you to decide on how to help your child to settle into the setting.
+To make sure that this is the case, the staff will work with you to decide on how to help your child settle into the setting; as we accept children from 2 years, we understand that some children will still be in nappies and will therefore support you in toilet training.